For a continuous charge distribution, the electric dipole moment is given by

 where r points from positive to negative.

 As can be seen from the definition, the vector dipole moment can be dependent on the origin.
-To see when this is the case, define an arbitrary new origin offset from the original one by the vector and find when the two dipole moments are equal,
+To see when this is the case, define an arbitrary new origin offset from the original one by the vector

 (3)